Use and Purpose of Collected Personal Data

 We are serious about protecting your privacy.
 We treat your personal data as confidential information and comply with data protection regulations and this privacy statement.
 Our employees are bound to observe your privacy and confidentiality rights and comply with national law and the General Data Protection Regulation of the European Union (GDPR).

-The term 'personal data' covers all data by which you can be identified as an individual and is synonymous to 'personally identifiable information'.
+The term 'personal data' covers all data by which you can be identified as an individual and is synonymous with 'personally identifiable information'.
 This privacy statement explains which data we collect and what we use it for.

 When you use this website, we collect personal data.
 Some of that data serves to provide this website efficiently.
 Other data helps us to understand how you use our website.